top of page

 Physical Demands:

-• May require vocal communication for expressing or exchanging ideas, hearing to perceive information at normal spoken word levels, visual acuity for color perception, preparing and analyzing written or computer data, determining the accuracy and thoroughness of work, and observing general surroundings and activities.
+Ability to use a computer and keyboard.
+May require reaching, standing, walking, grasping, and feeling, and the ability to lift or move objects up to 40 pounds.
+May require vocal communication for expressing or exchanging ideas, hearing to perceive information at normal spoken word levels, visual acuity for color perception, preparing and analyzing written or computer data, determining the accuracy and thoroughness of work, and observing general surroundings and activities.

 Working Conditions:

 This position requires working in various homes, and the condition of each home may vary.
 The ability to adapt to different environments and customer preferences is essential.
 Personal protective equipment will be provided as necessary to ensure safety on the job.
 Availability for extended hours during peak periods and attendance at evening and weekend meetings.
-Exposure to inside and outside environmental conditions
+Exposure to inside and outside environmental conditions.

 Commitment to Equity and Inclusion: